 The Milton Ulladulla Model Railway Club (MUMRC) was formed in 2009 with an initial membership of 6 adult males.
 Club membership has now grown to more than 20 members.

-The Club regularly provides model train layouts for community events.
-Such as Local Schools and IRT Retirement Home Fetes, the Ulladulla Australia Day celebrations, Bunnings Family In-store days, and regional Model Railway Exhibitions.
+The club regularly provides model train layouts for community events.
+Such as local schools and IRT Retirement Home Fetes, the Ulladulla Australia Day celebrations, Bunnings family In-store days, and regional Model Railway Exhibitions.

 Model Railway Club activities

-The Club has recently constructed a new Digital HO Gauge layout to provide learning opportunities for new members.
-During the design, construction and operation of this HO gauge layout, demonstrations and training in techniques such as basic electronics, carpentry, soldering and model building, are being provided to new members by experienced Club Members with expertise in these skill areas.
+The club has recently constructed a new Digital HO Gauge layout to provide learning opportunities for new members.
+During the design, construction and operation of this HO gauge layout, demonstrations and training in techniques such as basic electronics, carpentry, soldering and model building, are being provided to new members by experienced club members with expertise in these skill areas.

 Model Railway Club goals

-The Model Railway Club provides opportunities for members of the community to socialise with people of all ages and backgrounds and work together to construct model railway layouts.
+The model railway club provides opportunities for members of the community to socialise with people of all ages and backgrounds and work together to construct model railway layouts.

-The Club is a safe and welcoming organisation where members of the community learn new skills and relax together in a supportive environment, while participating in a structured recreational activity.
+Our club is a safe and welcoming organisation where members of the community learn new skills and relax together in a supportive environment, while participating in a structured recreational activity.